Dr Rein Ove Sikveland PhD York

 I currently deliver post-grad workshops including conversation analysis, and deliver CARM training workshops for academics.

 I have previously taught courses in Linguistics and Phonetics at the University of York, and at the Norwegian University of Science and Technology (NTNU).

-- Sikveland, R. O., & Stokoe, E. (accepted).
-Effective practices for accessing ‘urgent’ and ‘routine’ appointments in general practice receptionist-led triage.
+- Sikveland, R. O., & Stokoe, E. (2019).
+Effective triaging in general practice receptions: a conversation analytic study.
 In Z. Demjén & L. Wei (Eds.), “Applying linguistics in illness and healthcare contexts”.
 Contemporary Applied Linguistics Series.
 Bloomsbury Academic.

 - Sikveland, R. O., & Stokoe, E. (2018).
 CARM: The Conversation Analytic Role-play Method.
 In J. Davidsen & M. Kjær (Eds.), “Videoanalyse”.
 Samfundslitteratur.

 - Stokoe, E., Sikveland, R.O., & Huma, B. (2017).
 Entering the customer’s domestic domain: Categorial systematics and the identification of ‘parties to a sale’.
 Journal of Pragmatics, 118(1), 64-80.

 - Sikveland, R.O., & Stokoe, E. (2017).
 Enquiry calls to GP surgeries in the UK: Expressions of incomplete service and dissatisfaction in closing sequences.
 Discourse Studies, 19(4), 1-19.